junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Cas wants to come too but coughing and staggering and sick, Dean asks him to stay in bunker keeping an eye on Lucifer and research on how to patch degraded bodies and help Lucifer recover

 "I can't find anything online," Sam shuts off his laptop, exhausted.
 "Detroit was in Hell back then, like, literally.
-No surprise that no one kept record for a mysterious body in a deserted apartment."
+No surprise that no one kept record of a mysterious body in a deserted apartment."

-"We might have to go back there then, take a look what happened.
+"We might have to go back there then, take a look at what happened.
 He might still be there, with any luck."
 Dean thinks aloud.

 "Then he will just be a pile of bones, like Rowena suggested."
 Cas comments.

 Dean pinches the bridge of his nose.
 "Fixing that body gotta be easier than fixing that rock star's, eh?
 For one, the Devil isn't in him right this moment, and that's poisoned by a witch.
-It's like finding him something temporary usable as a substitute.
+It's like finding him something temporarily usable as a substitute.
 We can make him switch back and forth like two dirty shirts."

-"I still don't like the idea," Sam sighs, but standing up obediently.
+"I still don't like the idea," Sam sighs, but stands up obediently.
 "Alright, I'll go packing.
 Meet you in the garage in ten?"

 "I'm coming too," Cas follows him to stand up.
 But he staggers, almost tripping over a table leg.
-Dean is quick enough to land him a hand on the shoulder.
+Dean is quick enough to lend him a hand on the shoulder.
 Cas has to hold on to the table for some support.
 Dean leads him to sit back down.

-"Woah, buddy, I don't think you're going anywhere."
+"Whoa, buddy, I don't think you're going anywhere."
 Dean watches him closely, worried.
 "You alright?
-Is it just the light or you look even worse than two days ago?"
+Is it just the light, or you look even worse than two days ago?"

 "It's the light," Cas insists, breathing heavily, trying to stand up again, regardless of Dean's hand on his shoulder.
 Dean presses him back down, exchanging a look with Sam.

-"You know what, we need someone keep an eye on the Devil too.
+"You know what, we need someone to keep an eye on the Devil, too.
 I don't want to come back and find him on the loose again, or the bunker gets torn apart, or both.
-Why don't you get some more rest, research on how to patch a body, find some spell we can try later?
+Why don't you get some more rest, research on how to patch a body, find some spells we can try later?
 We'll be back before you know it."

 "I can still fight," Cas says stubbornly, not meeting his eyes.
 "You don't know what you might run into in Detroit."
 But his body slumps into the seat.

 "I know you can," Dean gives him a quick pat on the shoulder, trying to pull a small smile.
 "We just need you in a different battlefield."

-"Alright," Cas says finally with a small pout, which Dean finds just too adorable to not stare for a moment longer than necessary.
+"Alright," Cas says finally with a small pout, which Dean finds just too adorable not to stare for a moment longer than necessary.

 "Call me if you need anything.
 I can drive to meet you if needed," Cas says behind them when they head for the garage.

-"Of course," Dean answers freely, waving a goodbye behind him.
+"Of course," Dean answers freely, waving goodbye behind him.

 <br>